In her bed, unable to sleep, our heroine has a run-in with the future

 ‘What is the point of remote-controlled kettles?
 Am I missing something?
 Would you buy one?’

-Literally one second later I get a direct message from @Scunthorpe48.
+One second later I get a direct message from @Scunthorpe48.

 ‘It’s genius.
 You can set it from upstairs so that the water is ready when you reach the kitchen.’

 I wish @StaceyLondonFun would chip in, but I think she’s finally succeeded in getting some Temazepam from her doctor.
-I know she was trying score some.

 ‘But why?’
 I ask.